-- 1. The issue of the Notes has been duly authorised pursuant to the first and second paragraphs of Article 84 of the Public Finance Act and the first and third paragraphs of Article 48 of the Republic of Slovenia Budgets for 2018 and 2019 Implementation Act (Zakon o izvrševanju proračunov Republike Slovenije za leti 2018 and 2019 (ZIPRS1819)). - 2.
+- 1. The issue of the Notes has been duly authorised pursuant to the first and second paragraphs of Article 84 of the Public Finance Act and the second and third paragraphs of Article 48 of the Republic of Slovenia Budgets for 2018 and 2019 Implementation Act (Zakon o izvrševanju proračunov Republike Slovenije za leti 2018 in 2019 (ZIPRS1819)). - 2.
 Application has been made for the Notes to be listed on the bond market and traded on the EEA Regulated Market of the Ljubljana Stock Exchange pursuant to the rules and regulations of the Ljubljana Stock Exchange. - 3.
-The Notes will be issued in dematerialised registered form and held with KDD.
-The Common Code for the Notes is 174844852.
-The ISIN for the Notes is SI0002103776.
-Links between KDD and Euroclear and Clearstream, Luxembourg have been established which allow interests in the Notes to be held indirectly through the fiduciary accounts with KDD maintained by Clearstream, Luxembourg and by Citibank N.A. on behalf of Euroclear.
+The Notes will be issued in dematerialised registered form and held with KDD and the Notes will be consolidated and will form a single series with the Original Notes on and from the Closing Date.
+The Common Code for the Notes is 193502377 and the ISIN for the Notes is SI0002103842, each being the same as for the Original Notes.
+Links between KDD and Euroclear and Clearstream, Luxembourg have been established which allow interests in the Notes to be held indirectly through the fiduciary accounts of Euroclear and of Clearstream, Luxembourg with KDD.

-INDEX OF DEFINED TERMS
+INDEX OF SELECTED DEFINED TERMS